Cannabis culture: United States

 Marijuana's history in American culture began during the Colonial Era.
 During this time, hemp was a critical crop, so colonial governments in Virginia and Massachusetts required land-owning farmers to grow marijuana for hemp-based products.
 Two of the nation's founding fathers, Thomas Jefferson and George Washington, were notable cultivators of hemp.
 Another Colonial Era figure, John Adams, was a recreational user and wrote about hemp's mind-altering powers.

 Beatnik

 Marijuana use was associated with the subculture, and during the 1950s, Aldous Huxley's 1954 book The Doors of Perception further influenced views on drugs.
-This would later influence the hippie movement.
+When it came to cannabis the Beats were the first generation where it was central.
+Marijuana was integrated into many facets of cultural exchange and self-expression.
+Their assimilation of cannabis would later influence the hippie movement.

 Hippie

 Following in the footsteps of the Beatniks, many hippies used cannabis, considering it pleasurable and benign.

-Hipster

-The term "Hipsters" define two cultural groups, the 1940s subculture dedicated to jazz, and the contemporary subculture today.
-Both are stereotyped as enjoying cannabis.
-In fact the early hipsters of the 1940s had many slang terms dedicated to the drug and its distribution.
+Growing the plant was common practice among hippies.
+During the 1960s and 1970s, hippies defied many cultural and mainstream norms and having the shared substance choice of marijuana served as a sign of unity.
+Initially, cannabis leaves, which contain comparatively less THC than buds, were smoked by hippies.